 - CT for all of my undergraduate and my master's degree (6 years)

-- NH (my parents moved further North about 3 years ago)
+- NH (my parents moved further North about 3 years ago) - In Love With Bullet Points

 I'm starting this mostly for myself as a motivator.
 I am making a promise to take better care of myself.
 Plus, as an engineer, I only get to write lab reports and grant proposals.
 Gotta use my writing skills before I start to lose them.
 Since I've got a summer break til I'm in school for another 4 years, I also need some way to bide my time.
 Come on back for more!